bondjimbond/islandora_badges/README.md

 ## Notes

-Built by [Mark Jordan](https://github.com/mjordan) and [Brandon Weigel](https://github.com/bondjimbond) at the second iCampBC in July 2016.
-Makes heavy use of the [Islandora Altmetrics](https://github.com/Islandora/islandora_altmetrics) code written by [William Panting](https://github.com/willtp87).
+Originally forked from [William Panting's](https://github.com/willtp87) [Islandora Altmetrics](https://github.com/Islandora/islandora_altmetrics) module by [Mark Jordan](https://github.com/mjordan) and [Brandon Weigel](https://github.com/bondjimbond) at the second iCampBC in July 2016.
+Much thanks to Mark for continued help and mentorship as I use this module to learn coding.
 Thanks also to [Marcus Barnes](https://github.com/MarcusBarnes) for demonstrating how to assign array data to variables, which allowed me to figure out the Web of Science branch.

 ## License